bokumentation/ESP32-Arduino-as-Components-Starter/README.md

 ---
 ### If you're using another esp32 chip
-- Open idf_component.yml on the `main` folder.
-- Delete the line of `espressif/arduino-esp32: ^3.3.0`.
-This is prevent the `idf.py` to include it.
+- Delete the `idf_component.yml` in the `main` folder.
-- Then we can run these below.
+- Then run these esp-idf command below.
     ```bash
     idf.py set-target <your_esp_type>
     idf.py menuconfig
     ```
 - Navigate to `Component config` -> `FreeRTOS` -> `Kernel` -> `configTICK_RATE_HZ`.
 Set it to 1000.
 Then press `enter` and save.
+- Then back to the top menu again, navigate to `Component config -> Diagnostics -> Use external log wrapper`.
+Enter (it will `[*]`) then save.
+Exit the menuconfig.
-- Then we can add arduino as components.
+- Then, add arduino as components.
     ```bash
     idf.py add-dependency "espressif/arduino-esp32^3.3.0"
     ```